jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit.
 Being an extra is easy today; being a player god is risky.

-Technologically speaking, there's no reason for this.
+Technologically speaking there's no reason for this.
 Regular people can work as easily as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, YouTube videos.
 Today we can make the Internet Age rulebook seemless.
 We can have the levers of power in our hands!

 But this will only be a happy reality once Main Streets embrace the era of mass-collaboration using Techvolution as their shield and motivation.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store for his repair company.
 A complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies wont disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._